xlaefz/jasonsuzheng/static/projects/1-jasonsuzheng_com_purpose.md

 #### SEO

 I really wanted server side rendering for SEO.
-I pretty much don't exist according to Google.
+I pretty much don't exist according to .
 My old site had virtually no search engine optimization because I used Angular 1.3 and it was completely client rendered.
 I know it's possible with Angular to get search engine optimization but I didn't find any solution very clean or affordable.
 Hence the move to React/Flux and a